TRI-AMDD/beep/CONTRIBUTING.md

 ### C. Merging your changes with BEEP

 9. [Test your code!](#testing)
-11. If you added a major new feature, perhaps it should be showcased in an [example notebook](#example-notebooks).
 12. When you feel your code is finished, or at least warrants serious discussion, run the [pre-commit checks](#pre-commit-checks) and then create a [pull request](https://help.github.com/articles/about-pull-requests/).
 13. Once a PR has been created, it will be reviewed by the maintainers.
 Changes might be suggested which you can make by simply adding new commits to the branch.
-When everything's finished, someone with the right GitHub permissions will merge your changes into BEEP repository.
+When everything's finished, someone with the right GitHub permissions will merge your changes into the BEEP repository.

 ## Installation